Gerley (footballer)

-Gerley Ferreira de Souza (born 11 September 1990 in Central de Minas), simply known as Gerley, is a Brazilian footballer who plays as either a left back or an attacking midfielder for Portuguesa.
+Gerley Ferreira de Souza (born 11 September 1990), simply known as Gerley, is a Brazilian footballer who plays as either a left back or an attacking midfielder for Resende.

 Career

-Despite of being born in Minas Gerais state, Gerley started his professional career with Caxias of the state of Rio Grande do Sul.
+Despite being born in Minas Gerais state, Gerley started his professional career with Caxias of the state of Rio Grande do Sul.
 Soon he got the attention of the big Brazilian teams.

 In 2011, he was voted as the best left back of the Campeonato Gaúcho with Caxias.
 On July he was transferred to Palmeiras of the Série A.